zigzap/zap/README.md

   users, together with a simple frontend to play with. **It also introduces a `/stop` endpoint** that shuts down Zap, so **memory leak detection** can be performed in main().
+    - See the **[StopEndpoint](examples/endpoint/stopendpoint.zig)**.
+It uses
+      ZIG's awesome `GeneralPurposeAllocator` to report memory leaks when ZAP is shut down.
+The `StopEndpoint` just stops ZAP when receiving a request on the `/stop` route.
 - **[mustache](examples/mustache/mustache.zig)**: a simple example using
   [mustache](https://mustache.github.io/) templating.
 - **[endpoint authentication](examples/endpoint_auth/endpoint_auth.zig)**: a